MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

 ### 1b: Import Source Code into your VSTS Account with Visual Studio

 > Note: Use this to approach to use the Visual Studio to migrate code from GitHub to VSTS.
-If you use this approach, skip section 1a.  ** *If you have any difficulties with this approach, please use the Git command line approach above.
-It is much simpler, and far less prone to error.* **
+If you use this approach, skip section 1a.  **We recommend going through approach 1a because history isn't migrated over when downloading the zip file from GitHub in approach 1b.**

 We want to push the application code to your Visual Studio Team Services account in order to use Build.